-The Topographic Layer contains not only physically apparent real-world objects but also topographic concepts such as inferred area feature boundaries.
+The Topographic Layer contains not only physically-apparent real-world objects, but also topographic concepts, such as inferred area feature boundaries.
 There are six types of feature used to represent geospatial information in the Topography Layer; they are:

 TopographicArea Features representing topographic objects that have a polygon-based geometry.

 TopographicLine Features representing topographic objects and concepts that have a line-based geometry.

 BoundaryLine Features representing the boundaries of administrative areas that have a line-based geometry.

 TopographicPoint Features representing topographic objects and other concepts that have a point-based geometry.

-CartographicSymbol Features providing information on symbols used when rendering OS MasterMap graphically.
-CartographicText Features that define the content and placement of text when rendering OS MasterMap graphically.
-In addition, if change only update (COU) supply has been provided the data may contain information about
+CartographicSymbol Features providing information on symbols used when rendering

+OS MasterMap graphically.

+CartographicText Features that define the content and placement of text when rendering

+OS MasterMap graphically.

-In addition, if change only update (COU) supply has been provided the data may contain information about the movement and deletion of features.
+In addition, if change only update (COU) supply has been provided then the data may contain information about the movement and deletion of features.
 These are represented by the following feature type: